dta90d/sitemap-module/README.md

         cacheTime: 1000
     }
     ```
 4. Cache refreshes after serving the file, so there's no waiting when the requests are being made.
-One problem is: lastmod for sitemaps in sitemap index however updates prematurely.
 5. `globalCache` internal variable is no longer used, so some functionality tied to it may be broken, e.g. `staticRoutes`.

 ## Warning!